 The White House — Washington, D.C., USA

 Its first occupant was John Adams, the second president of The United States.
 Architect James Hoban designed the famous piece of architecture.
-Its exterior is made of white Aquia Creek sandstone.
+Its exterior is white Aquia Creek sandstone.

 The Gateway Arch — St. Louis, Missouri, USA